Dither/autopatchwork-mod/README.md

 AutoPatchWork for Opera
 ==========

-This is the fork of AutoPatchWork ( http://code.google.com/p/autopatchwork/ ).
+It is the fork of AutoPatchWork ( http://code.google.com/p/autopatchwork/ ).
-This extension which automatically loads the next page and inserts into current page when you reach the end of the page.
+This extension automatically loads next page and inserts it into current one when you scroll to the end of page.

-AutoPatchWork extension derived from AutoPagerize ( http://autopagerize.net/ ).
+AutoPatchWork extension derived from AutoPagerize ( http://autopagerize.net ).

 License
 -------